kidsogram/InstantID/README.md

 - Thanks to [SiliconFlow](https://github.com/siliconflow) for their OneDiff integration of InstantID!

 ## Disclaimer
+**Research-only:** The face models from InsightFace and all checkpoints provided in this repository may not be used for commercial purposes.
 The code of InstantID is released under [Apache License](https://github.com/InstantID/InstantID?tab=Apache-2.0-1-ov-file#readme) for both academic and commercial usage. **However, both manual-downloading and auto-downloading face models from insightface are for non-commercial research purposes only** according to their [license](https://github.com/deepinsight/insightface?tab=readme-ov-file#license). **Our released checkpoints are also for research purposes only**.
 Users are granted the freedom to create images using this tool, but they are obligated to comply with local laws and utilize it responsibly.
 The developers will not assume any responsibility for potential misuse by users.

 ## Star History